 Our analysis also provided insight into the mechanism(s) of generating deletions in the NH class.
-Template switching mechanisms {REF Lupski} predict that a replication fork can accidentally switch sites of template DNA during DNA duplication.
+Such deletion thought to originate from NHEJ and template switching mechanisms during replication.
+The latter predict {REF Lupski} that a replication fork can accidentally switch sites of template DNA during DNA duplication.
 Switching sites skips some genome sequences, thereby generating deletions, or re-replicates the same sequence, thereby generating duplications.
 Generation micro-insertions at breakpoints occurs when switching happens more than once.
-We found that template sites for MIs are located at two characteristic distances from breakpoints (10-100 bps – proximal and 2-6 kbps – distal) and replicate later than the regions of breakpoints.
+We found that template sites for MIs have sequence micro-homology at breakpoints, are located at two characteristic distances from breakpoints (10-30 bps – proximal and 2-6 kbps – distal) and replicate later than the regions of breakpoints.
 In about half of cases template sites were within breakpoints of corresponding deletions.
 One might explain such cases by the co-occurrence of two deletions (or deletion and an indel), generated in different individuals (possibly by different mechanisms) and eventually integrated on the same allele and discovered as a single deletion.
 In other words, it might be suggested that micro-insertions are genomic sequences between two adjacent variants.
 We think that such an explanation does not apply to most cases.
 The distributions of nearest distance to breakpoints for sites within and outside breakpoints are very similar and both have the same two characteristic distances.
 This suggests that deletions with MI template sites within and outside breakpoints are generated by the same mechanism, e.g., by template switching.
 As template sites from outside deletions could not be explained by variant co-occurrence, we argue that template sites within deletions could not be explained by variant co-occurrence either.

+We also observed that template site at different chromosome do not have sequence micro-homology at breakpoints and are not associated with later or earlier replication time.
+This may imply that deletions with template sites on the same and different chromosomes created by different mechanisms.
+It is also possible that template sites on different chromosomes arise from mis-mapping the sequence of micro-insertion.

 We further hypothesize that the distance to template site could be related to DNA packing in a cell during replication.
 For example, larger characteristic distances could reflect the length of DNA when wrapped with one loop around the replication bubble to bring a template site close to collapsed or stalled replication fork.
 Later replication times of template sites suggest that it would still be in the form of a double helix and when dissociated, perhaps by another replication bubble, could provide template sequence for the template switching by the collapsed or stalled fork.